BojkoJ/nextjs-drive/README.md

 - [x] Change folders to link components, remove all client states
 - [x] Clean up the database and data fetching patterns

+## Note from 18.06.2025

 - [ ] Real homepage
+- [ ] Upload files to the right folder
+- [ ] Delete files button
+- [ ] Allow files that aren't images to be uploaded